Pacific Southwest, Region 9: Superfund

 The three current point-source extraction systems are located at monitoring wells EW11/EW12 (OU-2 system) and MW951 (MW951 system), which treat groundwater for trichloroethene, and MW1046 (Castle Vista system), which removes cis-1,2-dichloroethene.
 Flow rates at these systems vary from 2 gallons per minute to approximately 120 gallons per minute when the units are operating.
 Process water is treated through granular activated carbon beds and reinjected into wells located near each system.

-The one SVE system currently operating at Castle is located at the PFFA.
-The system extracts soil vapor from shallow wells at a flow rate of approximately 140 standard cubic feet per minute and removes contaminants via a granular activated carbon unit.
+The one SVE system to address petroleum associated contamination was operated at the PFFA, under State oversight.
+The system extracted soil vapor from shallow wells at a flow rate of approximately 140 standard cubic feet per minute and removes contaminants via a granular activated carbon unit.
 Influent and effluent soil vapor concentrations are monitored to assure that air discharge standards are met.
+AF closure of the PFFA system is undergoing review by the State Agencies.

 The two permanent and closed landfills maintained at Castle are Landfill 4 and Landfill 5.
 Both were closed with impermeable caps in 1999, and are equipped with settlement monuments, landfill gas monitoring probes and landfill gas vents.
 The landfills are inspected and maintained to ensure cap integrity and monitored for potential methane gas migration semiannually.
 Institutional controls are in place on the landfill parcels limiting use of the property, prohibiting groundwater use, preventing contact with the waste or gases, protecting the integrity of the remedial systems and minimizing the potential for migration of contaminants to the vadose zone.